 Well, you could be looking at a goiter developing on your neck.
 (That’s a huge mass right between your sternum and your chin, in case you were wondering.)
 Or you could even develop thyroid cancer, which would be quite bad, to put it mildly.
 (40)

 Excessive levels of estrogen can also increase the levels of thyroxine (or T4), a type of hormone that is secreted by your thyroid.
 When it veers into too high of levels, you can find yourself facing a condition known as hyperthyroidism, which is linked to anxiety, tremors, blindness, and even heart failure.
 (41, 42, 43, & 44)

 Too little estrogen, though, and you can veer off into the other direction.
 This can lead to hypothyroidism, which comes with its own laundry list of problems.
 Weight gain, fatigue, coldness, irritability… all of these can be traced back to hypothyroidism.
 (45, 46)

-DIM, though, can help regulate your thyroid by choreographing that tricky dance between estrogen and thyroxine to restore balance.
+DIM, though, can help regulate your thyroid by choreographing that tricky dance between estrogen and thyroxine to restore each hormone level and balance.
 In turn, your thyroid can continue to chug along nicely, and you can worry less about thyroid disease sneaking up on you.
 (47)